 Read More: Why we Travel Overland – the Tuzbair Salt Lake of Mangystau

-Because of winter we didn’t go wild camping.
+Because of winter we didn’t wild camp.
 We stuck to parking lots of roadside cafes – convenient but boring.
 In cities we stayed with local people, either through Couchsurfing (find us under ‘Coen Wubbels’) or through invitations of locals.
-We always take up these invitations and they have always contributed to appreciating the country on a deeper level.
+We like to take up these invitations, which have always contributed to a deeper appreciation of the country.

 In Shymkent we stayed in a lovely hostel that we can much recommend, the Sweet Home Hostel.
-A very nice owner, very artistic interior, good hot showers, clean.
-WiFi okay, kitchen a bit small (but she was building another corner for cooking).
-Find it on iOverlander.
+A friendly owner, artistic interior, good hot showers, clean.
+WiFi not so good, we used our mobile data.
+Find the guesthouse on iOverlander.

-We did wild camp and were fine with the Planar Heater.
+We did wild camp in south and southwest Kazakhstan in winter, and were fine with the Planar Heater.
 Temps were around freezing – not as cold as I had expected.

 Tips, Suggestions, Feedback?